 \subsection{Topological \& Hierarchical Understanding Experiment Without Fine-tuning}

-We test LLaMA2-7B and LLaMA2-13B models on Dataset 1-5 that we generated using prompt Level 3 and osmAG Variant 2 to assess their topology and hierarchy map understanding abilities.
-We also call ChatGPT-3.5 and ChatGPT-4's API on these five datasets as comparison.
-The result of topological understanding tasks without fine-tuning is shown in Table \ref{table:fine_tune} with around 0.1 success rate on both LLaMA2 models, which is far from practical usage.
-ChatGPT-3.5 achieves an approximate success rate of 0.5, which remains unpractical for real-world applications.

-The hierarchical experiment result is also shown in Table \ref{table:fine_tune}, where the LLaMA2-13B model has 0.55 success rate which, is much better than LLaMA2-7B's 0.19, but still is not good enough in practical use.
-ChatGPT-3.5, with a success rate of 0.66, outperforms LLaMA2-13B, however, it is still below the threshold for practical deployment.
-ChatGPT-4 has a high success rate on both tasks.
+We tested the LLaMA2-7B and LLaMA2-13B models on Datasets 1-5 to evaluate their map understanding.
+For comparison, we also used ChatGPT-3.5 and ChatGPT-4's APIs on these datasets.
+The results, shown in Table \ref{table:fine_tune}, reveal a 0.1 success rate for the LLaMA2 models in topological tasks without fine-tuning, which is impractical.
+ChatGPT-3.5 achieved about a 0.5 success rate, still insufficient for real-world use.
+In hierarchical tasks, LLaMA2-13B achieved a 0.55 success rate, better than LLaMA2-7B's 0.19, but not yet practical.
+ChatGPT-3.5 reached a 0.66 success rate, still below practical deployment standards.
+ChatGPT-4 showed high success rates in both tasks.